yizhezhang2000/SAMAug/README.md

 # SAMAug: Augmenting Medical Images with Segmentation Foundation Model

 ### Oct.
+12th 2023 Update:

+SamAug was presented in the MICCAI 2023 1st International Workshop on Foundation Models for General Medical AI (MedAGI).
+See https://medagi.github.io/#/program for more details.

+### Oct.
 5th 2023 Update:

 Uploaded python scripts (model training and testing with SAMAug) for the polyp segmentation experiments.